Château La Gaffelière - Saint-Emilion 1er Grand Cru Classé 2021

 Wine rated (2024 guide) 96/100

-This wine is beautifully textured, with intense black fruit aromas and rich tannins.
+This wine has a magnificent texture, intense black fruit aromas, and rich tannins.
 Its refined aromas give it exceptional finesse and texture.
-Ready to age, it can be enjoyed from 2028.
+Ready for aging, it will be ready to drink from 2028 onwards.

 Jancis Robinson